Poseidown/fusion-files/README.md

 ![binaryDL](https://i.imgur.com/wFJh7WL.png)

 **Fusion Files**
-- The Legitimate File and Payload File will be hidden inside an executeable that extracts both and drops them to one of three locations of your choice.
-The TEMP, APPDATA, or User's Home Folder.
+- The Legitimate File and Payload File will be hidden inside an executeable that extracts both and drops them to one of three locations of your choice: TEMP, APPDATA, or User's Home Folder.
 - You can optionally set the icon for the executeable and version file (assembly information).
 Examples provided in the resources folder.

 **Output Scantime Detection:** FUD